 2017 - Moorestown finished rated as the # 17 ranked team in Inside Lacrosse Magazine national rankings, # 11 USA Today Super 25, #14 in LaxPower, # 17 Toplaxrecruits.com and # 18 in US Lacrosse Magazine's 2017 national ratings, # 1 in the Philadelphia area ratings and # 5 in NJ.

-Congratulations to Marie McCool, MGlax '14 and current UNC All American for making the final US Team roster.
+Congratulations to Marie McCool, MGlax '14 and UNC All American on winning the World Cup with her USA teammates!

 Moorestown finished the 2015 season ranked #25 in the Nike/Lacrosse Magazine National rankings, the lowest finish in 19 years.

 Moorestown # 1 Congratulations to the Moorestown Quakers, voted 2014 Public School National Champions by Brine/Top Lax Recruits.com.

 LaxPower.com lists Moorestown # 3 in it's final poll, # 2 in the coach's poll and # 1 Public School in the nation for 2014.

 Student Sports FAB 50 lists Moorestown # 2 in it's final National Poll.